-9.5 PROCEDURE ON RECEIPT OF APPLICATION [SEC.
+9.4 PROCEDURE ON RECEIPT OF APPLICATION [SEC.
 245R]

-- > On receipt of an application, the Authority shall cause a copy thereof to be forwarded to the Principal Commissioner or Commissioner and, if necessary, call upon him to furnish the relevant records.
-Where any records have been called for by the Authority, such records shall, as soon as possible, be returned to the Principal Commissioner or Commissioner. - > The Authority may, after examining the application and the records called for, by order, either allow or reject the application.
-However, where the question raised in the application - - (i) is already pending before any income-tax authority or Appellate Tribunal [except in the case of a resident applicant falling in sec.
+- > On receipt of an application, the Board for Advance Rulings shall cause a copy thereof to be forwarded to the Principal Commissioner or Commissioner and, if necessary, call upon him to furnish the relevant records.
+Where any records have been called for by the Board for Advance Rulings, such records shall, as soon as possible, be returned to the Principal Commissioner or Commissioner. - > The Board for Advance Rulings may, after examining the application and the records called for, by order, either allow or reject the application.
+However, where the question raised in the application - - (i) is already pending before any income-tax Board for Advance Rulings or Appellate Tribunal [except in the case of a resident applicant falling in sec.
 245N(b)(iii)] or any court; - (ii) involves determination of fair market value of any property; - (iii) relates to a transaction or issue which is designed prima facie for the avoidance of income-tax [except in the case of a resident applicant falling in sec.
-245N(b)(iii)] - shall be rejected by the authority. - The words 'already pending', should be interpreted to mean: 'already pending as on the date of the application' and not with reference to any future date [Monte Harris -vs.- CIT (AAR)] - > No application shall be rejected unless an opportunity has been given to the applicant of being heard.
-Further, where the application is rejected, reasons for such rejection shall be given in the order. - > A copy of every order (allowing or rejecting) shall be sent to the applicant and to the Principal Commissioner or Commissioner. - Where an application is allowed, the Authority shall, after examining such further material as may be placed before it by the applicant or obtained by the Authority, pronounce its advance ruling on the question specified in the application. - > On a request received from the applicant, the Authority shall, before pronouncing its advance ruling, provide an opportunity to the applicant of being heard, either in person or through a duly authorised representative.
+245N(b)(iii)] - shall be rejected by the Board for Advance Rulings. - > The words 'already pending', should be interpreted to mean: 'already pending as on the date of the application' and not with reference to any future date [Monte Harris -vs.- CIT (AAR)] - No application shall be rejected unless an opportunity has been given to the applicant of being heard.
+Further, where the application is rejected, reasons for such rejection shall be given in the order. - A copy of every order (allowing or rejecting) shall be sent to the applicant and to the Principal Commissioner or Commissioner.